Super Thunder Blade: Reception

 The game received positive reviews upon release.
 ACE magazine rated it 880 out of 1000 and listed it as one of the top five best games available for the Mega Drive in 1989.
 Computer and Video Games rated it 80% and called it the "best version" of Thunder Blade on "any" system.

 The game later received mixed retrospective reviews in the 2000s.
 In 2007, IGN gave the game a 4 out of 10, citing a framerate that was "far too jumpy" and lamenting that the game "just couldn't make the jump to console" from its arcade cabinet counterpart.

-Other versions

-Super Thunder Blade is the title of the Mega Drive release.
-This was done to differentiate it from the Master System release, known as Thunder Blade, which was a port from the arcade version.
-There were few differences between the arcade and Mega Drive versions, save for some minor level development changes and the gameplay.
-The initial top-down sections (occurring before the third-person sections) were omitted from the Mega Drive version.